fsandhei/yambs/README.md

 RsMake is a hierarchical build system which constructs a directed acyclic graph from the contents of its recipe files.

-By writing the minimal amount of boilerplate code, a user gets a well equipped build environment with different runtime configurations.
+By writing the minimal amount of boilerplate code, a user gets a well equipped build environment with easily modifiable runtime configurations.

 RsMake differs from the typical build systems in that there are no "targets"...